 SGT.
 PEPPER'S LONELY HEARTS CLUB BAND is the eighth album by THE BEATLES.
 It is often cited as the Beatles' magnum opus and the most influential album of all time by prominent critics and publications.
 Upon release the album was an immediate critical and popular sensation.
 Innovative in every sense, from structure to recording techniques to the cover artwork, the artistic effect was felt immediately.

+By the time The Beatles recorded the album, their musical interests had grown from their simple blues, pop and rock beginnings to incorporate a variety of new influences.
+They had become familiar with a wide range of instruments, such as the Hammond organ and the electric piano; their instrumentation now covered the entire range, including strings, brass, woodwind, percussion and a wide range of exotic instruments, including the sitar.
 NEVERMIND is the highly influential second studio album from the American grunge band, NIRVANA.
 It was released on September 24, 1991 and catapulted Nirvana from relative obscurity to the heights of commercial and critical success virtually overnight.
 It radically altered the musical landscape, shifting the focus away from the hair metal of the 1980s, and giving rise to the Seattle, Washington-based grunge movement which dominated the first few years of the 1990s.
 In the wake of its success, other Seattle bands such as Pearl Jam, Soundgarden, and Alice in Chains would go on to have hit albums as well, and other alternative rock artists were suddenly being played on the radio and courted by record labels.
 LONDON CALLING is a double album released by THE CLASH in December, 1979, in the UK and the first week of January 1980 in the US, marked the band's critical and commercial breakthrough.
 Besides straightforward punk rock, it featured a much wider array of styles than the Clash's earlier albums, with sophisticated pop songwriting that incorporates elements of rockabilly, 1960s-style pop music, lounge jazz, R&B, ska, rocksteady, hard rock, and reggae.
 It recieved almost unanimous worldwide critical acclaim.

 The album is considered a landmark by many, and tracks such as "Train in Vain", "Clampdown", and the title track "London Calling" show up with regularity on rock stations to this day.
 The album's cover type arrangement is a homage to the first, self-titled Elvis Presley album.